 Butler rejected each of the three bases for implied preemption.
-As to the first criterion, it found "that regulation of consumption of alcoholic beverages as distinguished from possession, transportation, etc., was, almost studiously, omitted, it seems, in article XX, section 22 of the [California] Constitution. [¶] As to the second criterion, the general laws relating to the consumption of alcoholic beverages are quite selective and limited in their application and demonstrate no comprehensive scheme to prohibit the consumption of liquor in situations where such consumption could reasonably be expected to create a police problem. [¶] As to the third criterion, there would appear to be nothing in a municipal ordinance regulating the consumption of alcoholic beverages on streets, malls, etc., which would have any appreciable impact on the transient citizen to the degree that it would outweigh the benefit to a municipality in the control of such drinking."
+As to the first criterion, it found "that regulation of consumption of alcoholic beverages as distinguished from possession, transportation, etc., was, almost studiously, omitted, it seems, in article XX, section 22 of the [California] Constitution.
+As to the second criterion, the general laws relating to the consumption of alcoholic beverages are quite selective and limited in their application and demonstrate no comprehensive scheme to prohibit the consumption of liquor in situations where such consumption could reasonably be expected to create a police problem.
+As to the third criterion, there would appear to be nothing in a municipal ordinance regulating the consumption of alcoholic beverages on streets, malls, etc., which would have any appreciable impact on the transient citizen to the degree that it would outweigh the benefit to a municipality in the control of such drinking."
 (Butler, supra, 252 Cal.App.2d at pp. Supp.
 1057-1058.)

 Twenty-four years after Butler, People v.
-Brewer (1991) 235 Cal.App.3d 909 (Brewer) adopted Butler's reasoning in holding that the portion of an Oakland municipal for driving with a .08 or greater percent blood alcohol level is not interchangeable with, and does not establish, a conclusive presumption of driving under the influence].)

-ordinance prohibiting consumption of alcoholic beverages in public and on private property not owned by the consumer is not preempted by state law.
+Brewer (1991) 235 Cal.App.3d 909 (Brewer) adopted Butler"s reasoning in holding that the portion of an Oakland municipal ordinance prohibiting consumption of alcoholic beverages in public and on private property not owned by the consumer is not preempted by state law.
 (Brewer, at pp. 911-913.)4 Brewer noted that numerous decisions subsequent to Butler cited its conclusion that ordinances regulating consumption of alcohol are not preempted by state law, without challenge or criticism.
 (Brewer, at p.
 913.)
-In Brewer's words, "[t]here seems no point in disturbing a matter so long at rest."
+In Brewer"s words, "[t]here seems no point in disturbing a matter so long at rest."
 (Ibid.; accord, People v.
 Ramirez (1994) 25 Cal.App.4th Supp.
 1, Supp.
 3 [localities may regulate consumption of alcohol because article XX, section 22 of the California Constitution does not refer to consumption].)